bmartini/vpw-testbench/docs/index.md

 in the form of a python Dict object there the variables number is used as a key to its value.

-## B. Simple High Level BRAM interface
+## C. Simple High Level BRAM interface

 Creating a high level write/read interface to the BRAM.
 A generator class is created for both the write and read buses.
 The classes are required to